You may think that avoiding spam filters is the holy grail of email marketing, but it’s not that complicated.

 The way you can do it is by selecting a professional email service provider for business emails like Gmail for Business, Amazon WorkMail, Microsoft Outlook Service, to name a few.
 That will provide a distinct cluster of emails with IP and DNS of their own, separate from the ones you’ll use for marketing or transactional emails.

-How many times did clients ask us to help them solve a complete domain and IP block caused by an “enthusiastic” sales executive that sent 5000 emails through their Outlook to a list of contacts without letting anyone know? 😓
+How often did clients ask us to help them solve a complete domain and IP block caused by an “enthusiastic” sales executive that sent 5000 emails through their Outlook to a list of contacts without letting anyone know? 😓

 If you’re serious about your email marketing, you should invest in a professional email marketing platform.
 You have two choices with this decision.
 You can choose to go for a self-hosted platform or use a SaaS one.